gnimmel/emitter-kit/README.md

 1. Add `EmitterKit.xcodeproj` as a submodule in your Xcode project and add `EmitterKit.framework` as a target dependency in your Build Phases.

 2. Add the pre-built `EmitterKit.framework` to your Xcode project.
+Built with Xcode 6 GM.

 3. Add the source files (in the `src` folder) to your Xcode project.